-In December 2018, ATCO Structures LNG Limited Partnership entered into a joint venture with a subsidiary of Bird Construction Inc. and the Haisla Nation, to design, engineer and construct a 4,500-person workforce accommodation centre, known as the Cedar Valley Lodge.
-The project is one of the largest accommodation facilities ever built in Canada and will provide high quality amenities for the LNG Canada workforce.
-The facility is being built to house workers involved in the construction of LNG Canada's natural gas liquefaction and export facility.
-Manufacturing began in the first quarter of 2019 and was completed in the second quarter of 2020.
-Installation activity will continue until the third quarter of 2021.
+ATCO Structures, through its joint venture with Bird Construction and the Haisla Nation, continued work on the LNG Canada Cedar Valley Lodge project through the first three quarters of 2021.
+The facility was built to house workers involved in the construction of LNG Canada's natural gas liquefaction and export facility in Kitimat, BC and is one of the largest accommodation facilities ever built in Canada.
+Manufacturing of the modules for the accommodation facility was completed in the second quarter of 2020 and installation activity was substantially completed in the third quarter of 2021.